adi-g15/saras/ideas.md

+* support alias a english/hindi keyword to any other language
 * add option to #include or import a name (for eg. "import notes as 0"), which requires a 'notes.module' file with 'lines' of data